ryo-currency/cryptonote-ryo-pool-legacy/README.md

 * MonetaVerde support not tested since changes for monero fork
 * Set fixed difficulty on miner client by passing "address" param with ".[difficulty]" postfix
 * Prevent "transaction is too big" error with "payments.maxTransactionAmount" option
+* Option to enable (simple) dynamic fee based on number of payees per transaction and option to have miner pay transfer fee instead of pool owner (applied to dynamic fee only)

 ### Community / Support